hashicorp/vault/website/source/docs/auth/ldap.html.md

 This maps the LDAP group "scientists" to the "foo" and "bar" Vault policies.

-We can also create a mapping from a specific LDAP user to a Vault policy:
+We can also add specific LDAP users to additional (potentially non-LDAP) groups:

 ```
+$ vault write auth/ldap/groups/engineers policies=foobar
-$ vault write auth/ldap/users/tesla policies=foobar
+$ vault write auth/ldap/users/tesla groups=engineers
 ```

-This maps the LDAP user "tesla" to the "foobar" Vault policy.
+This adds the LDAP user "tesla" to the "engineers" group, which maps to the "foobar" Vault policy.

 Finally, we can test this by authenticating: